-Interest income is recognised in the Income Statement using the effective interest method.
-Dividend income is recognised in the Income Statement when the right of receipt is established.
+Interest income is recognised in the Statement of Comprehensive Income using the effective interest method.
+Dividend income is recognised in the Statement of Comprehensive Income when the right of receipt is established.
 Realised and unrealised gains and losses from fair value re-measurement of financial instruments are included in investment income.